 Hailed by London's The Daily Telegraph as "the Nureyev of contemporary ballet," Christopher Bruce was appointed Houston Ballet Associate Choreographer in 1989.
 In April 1994, Mr. Bruce assumed the artistic directorship of The Rambert Dance Company, Britain's most prestigious contemporary dance troupe.
 At the time of his appointment, The London Times hailed him as an artist who "could change the face of British dance."

 Over the last two decades, Houston Ballet has emerged as Mr. Bruce's artistic home in America.
-The company has ten works by Mr. Bruce in its repertoire.
-He has staged his Ghost Dances, Swansong, Sergeant Early's Dream, Cruel Garden, Rooster, and Land for the company and has created four original works: Guatama Buddha (1989), Journey (1990), Nature Dances (1992), and Hush (2006).
+The company has 12 works by Mr. Bruce in its repertoire.
+He has staged his Ghost Dances, Grinning in Your Face, Intimate Pages, Swansong, Sergeant Early's Dream, Cruel Garden, Rooster and Land for the company and has created four original works: Guatama Buddha (1989), Journey (1990), Nature Dances (1992), and Hush (2006).
 In 1990, Houston Ballet traveled to Denmark to film Ghost Dances and Journey for Danish Television.

 Christopher Bruce's position as one of Britain's leading choreographers, working with both classical and contemporary companies world wide, was acknowledged in March 1993 when he received the International Theatre Institute Award for excellence in international dance.
 This followed a host of other awards throughout a rich career, including the first Evening Standard Award for Dance in 1974 due to his contribution to British dance, both as a performer and as a choreographer.
 In 1996, he received the Evening Standard Award for Outstanding Artistic Achievement in Ballet.
 In June 1998, he was named a Commander of the British Empire by Queen Elizabeth II as part of the Queen's Birthday Honors.